 This national spirit, when it expresses itself concretely, produces the various nationalisms that you hear so much about.
 And these nationalisms make for wars.
 This does not mean that nationalism is necessarily wrong.
 Please do not leap from Charybdis into Scylla.
 Keep the middle view, the middle road, in your thoughts.
 Be proud of the fine qualities of your country; but in thinking of individuals remember the men in history who have achieved great moral deeds, impersonal deeds, rather than the military and naval heroes.

-Student — May I ask a question?
-I think it is HPB who says that there is a body in Spain connected with the Lodge, or that there was at that time.
+Student — I think it is HPB who says that there is a body in Spain connected with the Lodge, or that there was at that time.
 Is that body still working?

 G. de P. — Certainly.
 Every country has its own corps of adepts, if you like to put it in that way; and they are working all the time.
 There is one in each country.

 Student — Is the one in Spain a center disguised, as you might say, under the form of a Roman Catholic institution, perhaps?

 G. de P. — I would not say that it is disguised, but it does the work with the material which is present and with the human beings which compose the people among whom this center works.
 Now, the Lodge in Spain is not working for the immediate future.
 Its destiny lies on the horizon of time.
 Spain once more will be a great power in the councils of the world in time to come, but not yet.
 That time has not come, nor is it even close at hand.
 It is too far away.
 It is on the horizon in time.
 There is a devotion in the Spanish character which is the basic factor in keeping that people alive.
 Thus far it has expressed itself as national egoism, strong Roman Catholic views, and so forth; but that spirit of devotion, however misguided it may be at present, nevertheless is the vital power behind that folk, and it is on that devotion that is going to be builded the better and nobler Spain of the future.